paketo-buildpacks/rfcs/text/php/0004-dependencies.md

-# Decide which Python dependencies will be Paketo-hosted
+# Decide which PHP dependencies will be Paketo-hosted

 ## Proposal